TheNumbat/thenumbat.github.io/cmu.md

 **Notes:** It was much harder to stay motivated in online classes outside of my preferred areas&mdash;did many things last minute or late in the latter half of the semester.
 I probably should have taken fewer classes, but I did end up doing well in all of them.
 I also got extremely good TA feedback.

-## Summer 2020
-- Apple: GPU Software Intern
-    - Reasonably interesting and worked with some cool people, but overall was a bit boring and not a ton of work.
-    - Was fully remote, so I didn't get to meet people in person or go to Apple HQ.
-    - Got to present my intern project to SVP of software Craig Federighi.
-    - Learned more about Metal, a pretty cool API (similar to Vulkan, but a bit less crufty) with great shader development/debugging tools.

 ## Spring 2020
 - ☆ TA: 15-462 - Computer Graphics
     - See general advice regarding TAing below (recommended).